sajivkumar90/sajivkumar90.github.io/index.md

 layout: home
 title: false
 ---
-# Welcome to SajivSpeak – A New Beginning

 **SajivSpeak** is a curated reflection space — bridging timeless Indian wisdom, real-world leadership experience, and personal inner practice.